 A vehicle allows you to avoid crowds, make up your own schedule, and explore all of the various parts of Banff.
 If you have plans to do a lot of hiking around Canmore, in Kananaskis, or in Banff, you’ll need your own rental car.

-Of course, if you don’t want to drive it’s possible to book tours or use public transport around the park.
-If you plan to visit the more popular sites, it might make more sense to use tours and public transport.
+Of course, if you don’t want to drive, you can book tours or use public transport around the park.
+If you plan to visit the more popular sites, using tours and public transport might make more sense.
 Roam Transit has routes to Lake Louise, Johnston Canyon, Lake Minnewanka, Sulphur Mountain, and more.

-Parking at sights like Lake Louise, Johnston Canyon, and Moraine Lake can be far more complex than a public option, and there are public transport options to get to these places.
-However, anything even vaguely off the beaten path will require your own wheels.
+Parking at sights like Lake Louise and Johnston Canyon can be far more complex than a public option, and there are public transport options to get there.
+However, anything, even vaguely off the beaten path, will require your own wheels.

 Canadian Rockies Car Rental Resources

 - Our Guide for everything you need to know about renting a car for Banff.

 - Travel Alberta: For road laws and driving guidelines

 - 5.11 Alberta: For up to date road conditions